Making A Complaint

 The BSA does not accept complaints about advertising, internet content or programme scheduling.

-Your complaint generally goes to the broadcaster first, but some complaints come directly to the BSA.
+Your complaint generally goes to the broadcaster first, but some complaints come straight to the BSA.

 The first thing is to decide what type of complaint you are making – choose the type of complaint from the list in 'Make a complaint now'.